The Three Priority Cybercrime Threats

 Attacks can disable operations and cause serious harms that are costly, time consuming, and stressful.
 Organizations and individuals can take steps to reduce their risks, and many of these steps are no more burdensome than putting on a seatbelt when getting in a car, a helmet before riding a bike, or the routine maintenance we do to protect our homes and automobiles.

-Here is a brief description of the three priority cybercrime threats to know about and plan against:
+Here is a brief description of the three priority cybercrime threats to know and plan against:

 A data breach is an unauthorized access to confidential data.
 A cybercriminal that breaks into an email account, network, or stored data.
 This breach can have many negative effects, require notification to government and affected parties, damage reputation, and more.
 There are many ways a cybercriminal can breach an information system to access and steal data.